awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 When decrypting with a KMS Regional Discovery keyring, the AWS Encryption SDK can ask AWS KMS to decrypt any encrypted data key that was encrypted under a CMK in the specified AWS Region\.
 To succeed, the caller must have `kms:Decrypt` permission on at least one of the CMKs in the specified AWS Region that encrypted one of the data keys in the encrypted message\.

 In a multi\-keyring, because it allows the use of any CMK in the AWS Region, a KMS Regional Discovery keyring can override CMK limits that other KMS keyrings in the multi\-keyring might impose\.
-For example, if you combine a KMS keyring that lets you use a particular CMK in the EU \(London\) Region and a KMS Regional Discovery keyring for the EU \(London\) Region, the resulting multi\-keyring behaves just like the KMS Regional Discovery keyring alone\.
-It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key that was encrypted by any CMK in the EU \(London\) Region\.
+For example, if you combine a KMS keyring that lets you use a particular CMK in the Europe \(London\) Region and a KMS Regional Discovery keyring for the Europe \(London\) Region, the resulting multi\-keyring behaves just like the KMS Regional Discovery keyring alone\.
+It lets the AWS Encryption SDK ask AWS KMS to decrypt any encrypted data key that was encrypted by any CMK in the Europe \(London\) Region\.

 ## Raw AES Keyrings<a name="use-raw-aes-keyring"></a>